Here at Prim & Prep, we love beards – though that should be obvious.

 There is a huge range of beard shampoo products on the market today.

-Each one boasts a different formulation of ingredients and each one makes mighty claims about their effectiveness.
+Each one boasts a different formulation of ingredients and each one makes mighty claims about its effectiveness.

 To do that, all you need is a little investment in cash and time – plus a little help from us, who have done most of the research for you.